Displaying records 1 through 10 of 71 found.

 Learning Objectives: • Grasp the significance of policy within the context of MCH • Recognize the pivotal key players in policy development and their roles within the policy-making process • Explore the components of the Policy Engagement Framework for Public Health and its application to MCH • Identify and understand the process involved in developing, enacting, implementing, and evaluating policies (both legislative or "big P" and administrative or "little p") that improve the health and well-being of birthing people, families, and children • Gain an understanding of evidence-based policy development and its application in the context of MCH policy

-Teaching MCH Policy and Advocacy.
+Teaching MCH Policy.
 Year Developed: 2023.
 Source: University of Rochester.
 Presenter(s): Molly McNulty, JD.
 Type: Webinar.
 Level: Intermediate Advanced.
 Length: 60 minutes.

-Annotation: This webinar focuses on policy and advocacy, two topics that have consistently ranked of high interest, but low self-perceived efficacy by users of the MCH Navigator's online self-assessment tool.
+Annotation: This webinar focuses on policy, a topic that has consistently ranked of high interest, but low self-perceived efficacy by users of the MCH Navigator's online self-assessment tool.
 Molly McNulty, JD, from the University of Rochester as presents the sources of law and policy; to tools to advance policy; and a case study focused on Early Intervention.

 Learning Objectives: • Explain the basics of US policy process. • Teach about policy process and research. • Appraise and apply MCH policy strategies.